Here's a preview from our new on-line training course, "A Physical Understanding of Race Car Handling".

 It's with an understanding of the vehicle dynamics involved, that we can fully appreciate the potential of driver sensing with this one simple motion of the car.
 We can vastly simplify our view of what's happening.

-There is only one source I know of with sufficient detail to back up our premise about the importance of the body slip angle in car control for racing drivers.
+There is one source with sufficient detail to back up our premise about the importance of the body slip angle in car control for racing drivers.
 We rely heavily on the work of Damien Harty.
 Without the insights in his book, "The Multibody Systems Approach to Vehicle Dynamics", we would not have been able to produce this course.
 But as we introduce the course, other drivers, and those with expertise in this field, are able to shed further light on various aspects.

 This is knowledge that could influence your driving for the better, no matter what level you're at - grassroots, through to pro driver, when you: